How long is a check good for?

-Banks don’t have to accept checks that are more than six months old, according to the Uniform Commercial Code (UCC), a set of laws governing commercial exchanges, including checks.
-This doesn’t mean they can’t choose to accept your check, however.
+Banks don’t have to accept checks that are more than 6 months (180 days) old.
+That’s according to the Uniform Commercial Code (UCC), a set of laws governing commercial exchanges, including checks.
+However, banks can still choose to accept your check.

 Sometimes banks will still process an old check as long as the institution believes the funds are good.
 A Federal Reserve regulation says a bank does not have to deposit a check if it has reason to doubt that it will be able to collect the money from the paying bank.